Scaling regimes for wormlike chains confined to cylindrical surfaces under tension

 Consequently, the Odijk length or the deflection length, $l_d=(R^2l_p)^{1/3}$, emerges \cite{odijk} coupling the chain stiffness and radius of confinement.
 In many biological contexts, the system is often under an external field elongating the chain, such as external tension ($f$) unravelling histone-wrapped DNA for replication \cite{BenninkNatStructBiol01}.
 An external tension or mechanical force is captured by the Pincus length \cite{Pincus76Macromolecules}, $l_f =(\beta f)^{-1}$ with $\beta=1/k_B T$.
 The interplay of $l_f$, and $l_p$, and $l_d$ on the conformations of the WLC is not fully understood.
-The problem has some relevance to nucleosomes, consisting of DNA wrapped around histone proteins, which is a building block for chromosomes.
-Hence, the approximate theory developed here might illustrate an aspect of polymer theory in describing the physics of chromatin \cite{Amitai17PhysRep,Schiessel}.
+The problem has some relevance to nucleosomes, consisting of DNA wrapped around histone proteins, which is a building block for chromosomes. {This theory may also be applicable to the aggregation of charged biomolecules to surfaces\cite{adsorption1,adsorption2}, which lack the specific interactions that give rise to structure or the nucleosome.} Hence, the approximate theory developed here might illustrate an aspect of polymer theory in describing the physics of chromatin \cite{Amitai17PhysRep,Schiessel}.